 Vince has been engaged in strategic diversity work since the late 1980s.
 He has been a voice for forward movement in equity and inclusion through school strategy, trusteeship, curriculum development, and community standards.
 He recognizes his own privilege and his complicity in systems of privilege and power and is motivated by them to interrupt racism and to think forward with others about racial systems and identities.

 A lifelong community servant, Vince is president of the Friends of Cooch’s Bridge Historical Site and a volunteer at Mt.
 Olive Cemetery.
 He is a trustee of Educational Resources Bureau and Penland School of Craft (NC); and a member of the REACH Riverside Education Committee and the Delaware Racial Justice Coalition.
 He was a gubernatorial appointee to the Rhode Island Judicial Nominating Commission.

 The Tatnall School (DE) played a formative role in Vince’s vision of education – he is a graduate, former faculty member, past Alumni Council president, and Alumni Service Award recipient of the school, where his father was mathematics department chair and his mother the alumni coordinator.
 He is currently in his third iteration as Trustee.

-He is active in his local community of Wilmington, Delaware.
-His writing about local history has been published by Delaware History Journal and Cedar Tree Books, and presented at the Baseball Hall of Fame in Cooperstown, NY.
+His educational writing has appeared in Independent School Magazine, The Providence Journal, The Head’s Letter, The Trustee’s Letter, and the Jewish Voice and Herald, among others.
+He enjoys writing about the history of his local community of Wilmington, Delaware.
+His historical work has been published by Delaware History Journal and Cedar Tree Books and presented at the Baseball Hall of Fame in Cooperstown, NY.